sashalex007/quartz_blog/content/leetcode/Constrained subsequence sum.md

 Essentially we maintain a heap of "running sums" (so to speak) and we constrain them by popping off the ones that cannot be selected.
 This is essentially [[kadanes]], but we take our sum from the top of the heap (if it is inside the constraint)

+**Review 2**
+Tricky problem!
+It took me a few minutes of thinking but I found the right approach and solved it without too much difficulty.

 #review
 #hard